Fiction: The only way to get rid of those excess kilos is work out every day with a gut busting exercise program.

 Fiction: As you get older you lose muscle and put on unwanted weight.

 Fact: Sorry folks this is correct……. but only if you sit on your butt and say “it is what it is” I’m totally happy with my sedentary lifestyle.
-Baby Boomers if you get off your butt and make sure that your eating habits are healthy and you engage in a well-designed weight resistance program this does not need to be the case.
+Over 50’s if you get off your butt and make sure that your eating habits are healthy and you engage in a well-designed weight resistance program this does not need to be the case.
 You can have a good physique and be fit and healthy right into the more mature years.

 Fiction: If women engage in weight training they will bulk up and look like a body builder.

 Fact: Not true unless you want to be a body builder but this would take a very substantial amount of heavy lifting with a diet regime designed for muscle gain.
 The truth is that most women prefer a “Strength and Toning” program as part of a well-designed health & wellness program.

 Fiction: For maximum weight loss, early morning workouts are best.

 Fact: The bottom line is that to achieve effective weight loss it is simple: energy in verses energy out…… if you eat more calories than you burn during the day you’ll put on weight and if you eat less calories than you burn you will take off weight…… easy to say but for many very difficult to do.
 It doesn’t matter when you work out morning noon or night!

 Fiction: If you stop exercising your muscle turns to fat.

 Fact: Muscle and fat are two different things, so that’s impossible.
 However, muscle does shrink when it is not used.
 If you stop exercising you are likely to gain fat because you are not burning as many calories.
 But muscle cannot transform itself into fat.

 Fiction: The more out of shape you are, the longer it will take to see results from an exercise program.